Hellvector/FistfulofStardust/README.md

 ## Overview

-**Stardust Shuffle** was written with the following design philosophies in mind:
+**A Fistful of Stardust** was written with the following design philosophies in mind:

 ### Neutrality
 The Warden's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.